Job Standard for Classroom Technology Administrator

 Fully competent and productive professional contributor who applies acquired job skills, policies and procedures to complete substantive assignments/projects/tasks of moderate scope and complexity.
 Works independently with general supervision; exercises judgment within defined guidelines and practices to determine appropriate action.
 May provide guidance and assistance to entry level professionals and/or support employees.

-Bachelor’s degree plus 2 years of relevant professional experience or equivalent.
-Prefer degree concentration in: Computer Information Systems, Management Information Systems or Computer Science.
+Bachelor’s degree or equivalent, plus 2 years of relevant professional experience or equivalent.

 Knowledge, Skills, and Abilities